varungoel123/academic-website/content/authors/admin/_index.md

 title: Varun Goel
 ---

-Varun Goel is a fifth year Ph.D. candidate in the Department of Geography at University of North Carolina-Chapel Hill and a predoctoral trainee at the Carolina Population Center.
-His research focuses on applying spatial epidemiological methods to examine how interactions between people and their environment drive infectious disease outcomes.
-His work spans multiple diseases, spatial scales, and settings, including research on diarrheal diseases in Bangladesh and malaria in the Democratic Republic of Congo.
-He has published in Health and Place, BMJ Global Health, and Science of the Total Environment, among other peer-reviewed journals.
+Varun Goel is a Postdoctoral Research Associate at the Carolina Population Center at the University of North Carolina-Chapel Hill.
+His overall research focuses on applying spatial epidemiological methods to examine how interactions between people and their environment drive infectious disease outcomes.
+His work spans multiple diseases, spatial scales, and settings, including research on swine flu in the United States and China, diarrheal diseases in Bangladesh and malaria in Subsaharan Africa.
+He has published in several health and geography journals including Clinical Infectious Diseases, Health and Place, BMJ Global Health, and Science of the Total Environment, among other peer-reviewed journals.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/goel_cv.pdf" "newtab" >}}resumé{{< /staticref >}}.